Introducing Conversation Intelligence, powered by Loris ->

 Best-of-breed integrations

-Strong for importing data
+Strong for data synchronization and warehouse integrations

 Core product analytics features in Mixpanel vs. Contentsquare